AlexWendland/public-note/general/Refactored.md

 ---
-aliases: [refactored, refactor, Refactor]
+aliases:
-type: meta
-publish: True
+  - refactored
+  - refactor
+  - Refactor
+chatgpt: false
 created: 2023-08-05
 last_edited: 2023-08-05
+publish: true
 tags: programming, list[str]
-chatgpt: false
+type: meta
 ---
 # Refactored

 The process of refactoring is to review your code and make it more readable by breaking it down into smaller components.